Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 <a name="Overview" />
 ## Overview ##

 Node.js is a runtime environment and library for running JavaScript applications outside the browser.
-It is mostly used to run real-time server applications and shines through its performance using non-blocking I/O and asynchronous events.
+It is mostly used to run real-time server applications and its performance shines with non-blocking I/O and asynchronous events.

 In this demo we will show simple code examples from the classic Hello World app to a basic HTTP and TCP server.
 We will write code to read a file asynchronously.
 Finally, we'll show the use of Node Package Manager to install/update Node.js packages in Node project.